ihadoop/metabase-doris-driver/README.md

 ### Downloading Doris Metabase Driver

-[Click here](https://github.com/ihadoop/metabase-doris-driver/releases) to view the latest release of the Metabase Impala driver; click the link to download `doris.metabase-driver.jar`.
+[Click here](https://github.com/ihadoop/metabase-doris-driver/releases) to view the latest release of the Metabase Doris driver; click the link to download `doris.metabase-driver.jar`.

 ### How to Install it